apache/freemarker/README.md

 Multi-Release JAR Files).
 If you run a test, Gradle ensures that you have an up-to-date `freemarker.jar`, and that it's in the classpath.
 Without that, FreeMarker will behave as if you are on a lower Java version.

+### Troubleshooting "No matching toolchains found"

+Especially on MacOS / Apple Silicon / AArch64 you may have hard time finding the exact JDK version needed (like JDK 9 or 16), and the build will fail with `No matching toolchains found for requested specification`.
+But if you are not building for a public release, you may override those Java versions with something more commonly available, by adding something like `-Pfreemarker.javaVersionUsedFor.9=11 -Pfreemarker.javaVersionUsedFor.16=17` to your Gradle calls.
+(You can also add `--info` to get diagnostic output about the toolchains actually used.)

 ### Maven-related build tasks